chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The ignore rule blocks classes starting with 'Test_' while the test used 'TestClass' (no underscore).", "PROJECT NOTE": "In this repo, ChangeVisibility ignore defaults are: conftest.py, test_* modules/functions, and classes starting with 'Test_'; tests must match these exact prefixes.", "NEW INSTRUCTION": "WHEN writing NotAvailable test for pytest class THEN name the class starting with 'Test_'" }

+[2025-12-10 12:04] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle :test",
+    "ERROR": "Unexpected quick-fix offered; test expected none", "ROOT CAUSE": "The inspection suggests 'use exported' for imports inside private child packages, which should be excluded.", "PROJECT NOTE": "Update src/main/kotlin/.../inspections/PyPrivateModuleImportInspection.kt to treat an importing file located under a private subpackage (a path segment starting with '_') of the exporting package as in-package usage and suppress quick-fixes.", "NEW INSTRUCTION": "WHEN import from private module in private child package detected THEN suppress 'use exported' and 'make public' quick-fixes"
+}